The manufacturing process of softgel capsules

 Gel mass preparation

-The process begins with gell mass preparation.
+The process begins with gel mass preparation.
 The unique property of gelatin for thermoreversible transition between its sol and gel state is used throughout the manufacturing process of softgel capsules.
 Gelatin is initially dissolved in a hot mixture of water and plasticizers to form a viscous and clear solution.
 After an optional coloration step, it is supplied for encapsulation while stored at elevated temperatures.

 Encapsulation process of softgel capsules

-After the mass preparation, the gelatin mass is then spread onto cooled drums to form two thin, continuous ribbons of gelatin, which will become the shell of the capsule.
 During the rotary-die encapsulation process, the cast gelatin ribbons are fed between two rotating die rolls.
 The capsule fill is dosed volumetrically and is injected precisely into the pockets that form each capsule.
-A ribbon lubricant is applied on the wet gelatin ribbon for easier transport on the metal parts of the encapsulation machine.
+A ribbon lubricant is applied to the wet gelatin ribbon for easier transport on the metal parts of the encapsulation machine.
 The rotary dies, seals, and then cuts individual capsules from the ribbons.
-At this stage, the water content of the capsule shell is approx. 35-40%.
+At this stage, the water content of the capsule shell is approximately 35-40%.

 Drying of softgel capsules